 Babcock State Park has a large campground consisting of 52 camping units.
 Of these sites, 28 of them offer electric hookups.
 Half of the sites are available for reservations, while the others are available on a first-come, first-served basis.
 Water and sewer hookups are not available, but there are plenty of other amenities for you to enjoy.
 A large bathhouse is centrally located in the campground, and it also features laundry machines, water filling stations, hot showers, and sewerage dumps.
 Wireless and cell phone services can also be enjoyed.
 Other amenities include picnic tables and grills.

 The campground is open from April to October and you can make reservations from Memorial Day to Labor Day.
 The campsites can be pre-booked for a minimum of 2 nights and a maximum of 14 days.
-Quiet hours are observed between at night and the use of generators is prohibited during these hours.
-A few of the campsites are also pet-friendly, so feel free to bring your furry friend along with you.
-RV camping is so much fun at Babcock State Park.
+Quiet hours are observed at night and the use of generators is prohibited during these hours.
+A few of the campsites are also pet-friendly, so feel free to bring your furry friend along with you on your camping trip.

 The Campground at Babcock State Park

 Half of the 52 campsites at the Campground at Babcock State Park are open from April to October on a first-come, first-served basis for tents and RVs.
 Reservations are required for the other campsites.
-Some sites offer electric hookups, but there are lots of other great amenities.
-You'll have access to water filing stations, laundry facilities, and sewage dump facilities.
-Plus, you'l be within walking distance to several hiking trails.
+Some sites offer electric hookups, and there are lots of other great amenities.
+You'll have access to water filling stations, laundry facilities, and sewage dump facilities.
+Plus, you'll be within walking distance to several hiking trails.
 Some of the sites are pet-friendly as well.